 Moderately higher risk

 - Direct family history.
 Having a mother, sister, or daughter ("first-degree" relative) who has breast cancer puts a woman at higher risk for the disease.
 The risk is even greater if this relative developed breast cancer before menopause and had cancer in both breasts.
 Having one first-degree relative with breast cancer approximately doubles a woman's risk, and having two first-degree relatives triples her risk.

 - Genetics.
 About 5% to 10% of breast cancer cases are thought to be hereditary.
 Carriers of alterations in either of two familial breast cancer genes called BRCA1 or BRCA2 are at higher risk.
-Women with an inherited alteration in the BRCA1 gene have a 55%-%65 chance of developing breast cancer during her lifetime, and those with an inherited alteration in the BRCA2 gene have up to a 45% chance of developing breast cancer.
+Women with an inherited alteration in the BRCA1 gene have about a 72% chance of developing breast cancer by age 80, and those with an inherited alteration in the BRCA2 gene have about a 69% chance of developing breast cancer.
 There are several other types of abnormal genes that increase risk of breast cancer.

 - Breast lesions.
 A previous breast biopsy result of atypical hyperplasia (lobular or ductal) or lobular carcinoma in situ increases a woman's breast cancer risk by four to five times.